More and more businesses are considering making the switch to VoIP.

 - Complete a Letter Of Agency (LOA).
 Provide all the necessary details so our staff can handle the porting process with your old provider.

-After you complete this process, our staff handle the porting in 10-20 business days.
-We’ll keep you aware of its status so switching to VoIP is easy and seamless.
+After you complete this process, our team handles the porting in 10-20 business days.
+We'll keep you aware of its status so switching to VoIP is easy and seamless.